On random topological Markov chains with big images and preimages: Introduction

-\textit{ Departamento de Matem\'atica Pura, Faculdade de Ci\^encias, Universidade do Porto, Rua do Campo Alegre,~687, 4169-007 Porto, Portugal.
-E-mail: {manuel.stadlbauer@fc.up.pt}\\ {\today}} \symbolfootnote[0]{ {}\ where $\te$ is an ergodic automorphism of the abstract probability space $(\Om,P)$ and $\pi$ is onto and measurable.
+where $\te$ is an ergodic automorphism of the abstract probability space $(\Om,P)$ and $\pi$ is onto and measurable.
 With $X_\om$ referring to $\pi^{-1}(\{\om\})$, the restriction $T_\om: X_\om \to X_{\te \om}$ of $T$ to fibers then has a natural interpretation as a random transformation in a random environment.
 In here, we consider the class of random topological Markov chains, that is, $X$ is a subset of $\bbN^\bbN\times \Om$ such that each fiber $X_\om$ has a random Markov structure (for details, see Section \ref{sec:2}).

 For the extension of the notion of big images and preimages (b.i.p.) to this setting, we only require that a corresponding property holds for returns to subsets $\Om_{\textrm{ bi}}$ and $\Om_{\textrm{ bp}}$ of positive measure in the base $\Om$.
 That is, for $\om \in \Om_{\textrm{ bi}}$, there exists a finite union of cylinders $F_{\te\om} \subset X_{\te \om}$ such that $T_\om([a]) \cap F_{\te\om} \neq \emptyset$ for all cylinders $[a]\subset X_{\om}$ (\emph{big images}) and, for $\om \in \Om_{\textrm{ bp}}$, there exists a finite union of cylinders $F'_{\te^{-1} \om}\subset X_{\te^{-1} \om }$ such that $T_{\te^{-1} \om}(F'_{\te^{-1} \om}) = X_\om$ (\emph{big preimages}), respectively.
 Note that this property is a purely topological property with respect to the fibers.